English - Literature Emphasis Requirements (BA/BS)

 CORE 3903BA 300/400 Breadth Requirement Course3

-University Requirement Lab Science (GL) Course4-5Minor Course3
+University Requirement Lab Science (NSWL) Course4-5Minor Course3

 Minor Course3Minor Course3